Melanoma

 In 2022, there were 3,116 melanoma registrations in New Zealand.
 The melanoma registration rate has consistently been higher for males than females over the past 20 years.

-For more information and interactive figures relating to this data, view the Surveillance reports at the top of the page.
+For more information relating to this data, view the Surveillance reports at the top of the page.

 Information about the data